Institute of Theology

 This course covers a study of the Luke-Acts diptych through the interpretation of selected passages chosen in sequence.
 The student is introduced into the guidelines of the Lucan thought regarding history, salvation, and the role of the Disciples after the Resurrection.
 Special attention will be given to the influence of Luke-Acts to the form and contents of Orthodox Liturgy.

-CBBE 213 Interpretation of John and Johannine Letters
+CBBE 213 Interpretation of John and Revelation

-CBBE 220 Interpretation of the Pentateuch and Historical Traditions
+CBBE 220 Interpretation of the Pentateuch

 This course is designed to give the student a basic knowledge of the Pentateuch and the Historical books.
 In a selection of texts dealing with Creation, the Exodus narratives and epics, the inheritance of the land and the instauration of Kingship, the student critically perceives the main theses and approaches contained in these texts.
-The students will read the Old Testament along with modern studie,s and through this process, gain a deeper appreciation of the Bible.
+The students will read the Old Testament along with modern studies and through this process, gain a deeper appreciation of the Bible.

 CBBE 221 Interpretation of the Prophets